 Graco Children’s Products Inc., of Atlanta, Georgia, manufactures a variety of baby and toddler products including cribs, car seats, booster seats, strollers, play yards/playpens, swings, high chairs, activity centers, monitors, and other products.
 In 1998, it acquired Century Car Seats.
 Today, it is a Newell Rubbermaid™ company.

 If your child has been injured or killed, and you suspect that the cause is a defective product, you and your surviving child may have personal injury claims.
-Money compensation can include amounts for medical expenses, cost of care, lost income, pain and suffering, emotional distress, disfigurement, loss of quality of life, and other damages.
+Money settlements can include amounts for medical expenses, cost of care, lost income, pain and suffering, emotional distress, disfigurement, loss of quality of life, and other damages.

 Below are a few of the serious injuries that children can suffer: